 The graph of a polynomial function of degree n can have at most n−1 turning points.
 The function shown is a 3rd degree polynomial and has 2 turning points.Furthermore, a polynomial function with n real zeros must have at least n−1 turning points.

 If a function has a symmetry, it is either even or odd.
 The symmetry is even when the graph is symmetric with respect to the y-axis, and odd when it's symmetric about the origin.

 We can determine if a function has even or odd symmetry, using its function rule and the following relationships.

 The figure below shows the graph of a polynomial function.

 Use the graph to determine

 Note that, because we don't have the exact coordinates of the turning point, their position is approximate.
-The function is decreasing both when and when Since we know that, we can now draw the rest of the graph.
+The function is decreasing both when x<-1 and when x>2.
+Since we know that, we can now draw the rest of the graph.